Inductive reasoning: Bertrand Russell

 Having highlighted Hume's problem of induction, John Maynard Keynes posed logical probability as its answer, or as near a solution as he could arrive at.
 Bertrand Russell found Keynes's Treatise on Probability the best examination of induction, and believed that if read with Jean Nicod's Le Probleme logique de l'induction as well as R B Braithwaite's review of Keynes's work in the October 1925 issue of Mind, that would cover "most of what is known about induction", although the "subject is technical and difficult, involving a good deal of mathematics".
-Two decades later, Russell proposed enumerative induction as an "independent logical principle".
+Two decades later, Russell followed Keynes in regarding enumerative induction as an "independent logical principle".
 Russell found:

 Gilbert Harman

 In a 1965 paper, Gilbert Harman explained that enumerative induction is not an autonomous phenomenon, but is simply a disguised consequence of Inference to the Best Explanation (IBE).
 IBE is otherwise synonymous with C S Peirce's abduction.
 Many philosophers of science espousing scientific realism have maintained that IBE is the way that scientists develop approximately true scientific theories about nature.